The FENG Insurance S.I.G.

 It is the mission of the FENG Insurance SIG to promote an open and inclusive dialogue within the Insurance profession on best practices for both the leadership and technical areas.
 It is the purpose of the Insurance SIG to promote an open and inclusive dialogue providing a venue to network with other industry professionals and continue learning about current and innovative trends in this industry.

 Members of our group include current and in-transition CEOs, CFOs, CAOs, Tax leaders, Treasurers, FP&A leaders, Controllers, Strategic Finance leaders, Actuarial leaders, etc. We endeavor to grow our membership across all types of insurance companies -- Life, P&C, Health, consumer and/or commercial risks, InsurTech.

-Our meetings are held in conjunction with the Banking SIG and take place in New York City on the 3rd Tuesday of every month.
-Typically, we invite expert guest speakers on relevant topics, and we encourage our members to participate in robust Q&A and a friendly exchange of viewpoints.
+Our meetings are held in conjunction with the Banking and Asset Management SIGs and take place in New York City typically on the 3rd Tuesday of every month.
+We invite expert guest speakers on relevant topics, and we encourage our members to participate in robust Q&A and friendly exchange of viewpoints.